Jenius3/generic-questions-and-feedback/README.md

 * [ ] Which results do you expect on use case X?

 ### Future Work
+* [ ] Of course, nothing is perfect, which parts require further research?
 * [ ] How can the solution be improved?
+* [ ] What are the next steps?
+* [ ] What are the next implementation plans (standardization, open source, API, website, library)?
 * [ ] With your experience now, would you suggest to solve the problem completely different or where are adjustments necessary to improve the results?
 * [ ] With your experience now, would you have set the focus differently?
-* [ ] Obviously, the solution is not completely perfect, which parts require further research?
 * [ ] What need to be done to apply it in practice?
 * [ ] What are the most important takeaways for companies/employees/individuals?